RTradeLtd/TxPB/doc/CONFIGURATION.md

       # is more performant, at the cost of increased memory consumption
       fileLoadingMode: 2
       # enable/disable reference counted blockstore
-      countedStore: true
+      noQueueStore: true
-      counterMaxWorkers: 8
-      # the key namespace used for the ref counter queue
-      counterQueueNamespace: cqueuenamespace
-      # the key namespace used for ref counter entries
-      counterStoreNamespace: cstorenamespace
       # the path to store ref counter entries in
       counterStorePath: /temporalx/counterstore
   # configures the libp2p peerstore
   peerstore: